-The Glaucoma Clinical fellowship in the Department of Ophthalmology and Visual Sciences at the University of Nebraska Medical Center’s Truhlsen Eye Institute provides ophthalmology residency-trained physicians with a comprehensive experience in the clinical evaluation, specialized ancillary testing, diagnosis and medical and surgical treatments of all types of glaucoma.
-The fellowship also provides extensive clinical and basic science research opportunities in conjunction with the Glaucoma Clinician-Scientist faculty, Drs.
-Vikas Gulati, Deepta Ghate, and Shane Havens.
-Dedicated weekly research time is allotted to meet Heed Fellowship requirements.
-Current research in the Glaucoma department involves all aspects of aqueous humor dynamics, neurodegenerative conditions and their association with glaucoma, and ophthalmic evaluation in the setting of repetitive head trauma in athletes.
+The Glaucoma Fellowship Program in the Department of Ophthalmology and Visual Sciences at the University of Nebraska Medical Center’s Truhlsen Eye Institute provides ophthalmology residency-trained physicians with a comprehensive experience in the clinical evaluation, specialized ancillary testing, diagnosis and medical and surgical treatments of all types of glaucoma.
+The fellowship also provides extensive clinical and basic science research opportunities in conjunction with the glaucoma clinician-scientist faculty, Drs.
+Deepta Ghate, Vikas Gulati, and Shane Havens.
+Dedicated weekly research time is provided, and faculty members will assist the design and conduct of research projects, and in the analysis of data and the preparation of papers and presentations..
+Current areas of glaucoma research in the department include all aspects of aqueous humor dynamics, neurodegenerative conditions and their association with glaucoma, visual perception and glaucoma, activities of daily living and glaucoma and biomarkers for intracranial disease.

 The purpose of this fellowship is to train physicians to become knowledgeable and skilled experts in the clinical and surgical management of glaucoma and anterior segment surgery.
-Additionally, the fellowship introduces the concept and career opportunities of the Clinician-Scientist and their role in basic science, translational, and clinical research in advancing the management of glaucoma.
+Additionally, the fellowship provides training and career opportunities for aspiring clinician-scientists who wish to play a role in basic science, translational, and clinical research to advance the management of glaucoma.

 Experience of the Glaucoma Clinical Fellow

-This 1 year fellowship is designed to provide a broad clinical and surgical experience in establishing a solid foundation in routine and complex glaucoma, anterior segment, and cataract surgeries.
+This one-year fellowship is designed to provide a broad clinical and surgical experience to establish a solid foundation in routine and complex glaucoma, anterior segment, and cataract surgeries.
 This is accomplished through several routes:

-- Academic Conferences: The Fellow will participate in Glaucoma Grand Rounds presentations, Glaucoma Journal Clubs, and work with the residents in the clinic, operating room, and in modifying the current glaucoma lecture series.
-The fellow will be encouraged to present original research at national meetings including ARVO, American Glaucoma Society, and the American Academy of Ophthalmology annual meetings.
+- Academic Conferences: The fellow will participate in Glaucoma Grand Rounds presentations, Glaucoma Journal Clubs, and work with the ophthalmology residents in the clinic and operating room.
+The fellow will have opportunities to prepare and deliver both informal and formal lectures, and will be encouraged to present original research at national meetings including ARVO, American Glaucoma Society, and the American Academy of Ophthalmology annual meetings.

-- Research: Each Wednesdays is dedicated to research and includes a 1 hour research meeting with Dr. Carol Toris and the entire Glaucoma research team.
+- Research: There will be allocated research time for fellows interested in research.
 The 1 year Fellowship is Heed Compatible.
 Fellows that match at UNMC with an interest in future research are encouraged to apply for the prestigious Heed Fellowship awards.

 Evaluation of the Fellow